cdeln/doctest/CONTRIBUTING.md

 Found a bug?
 Let's make it disappear forever.
 However, there have been many bug reports over the years, please read through existing issues to see if the bug has been found before.
 If your submit a bug that has been reported before it will be marked as a `verdict/duplicate`.
+If the bug is a false positive, it will be marked as such (`verdict/false-positive`).
-To file a proper bug report one should supply (at least) the following information
+To file a proper bug report one should supply at least the following information

 - Provide a minimal reproducible example (MRE) to let others verify the bug.
 This include **all** source code **and** command line arguments to reproduce the bug
   (or a step by step guide if you use an IDE, but please use the command line if you can).
 - The output from the executable for runtime errors, or from the compiler if you get compiler errors / warnings
 - Your system information, this includes
   - Operating system
-  - Doctest version
+  - Doctest version, including commit hash if based on `dev` branch
   - Compiler + version

 For issues related to static code analysis, please provide exact version of your static analysis tool.